 Problem solved.
 By the way, you can view time stamps in Typeform’s admin panel under “Analyze.”

 The oceanfront villa may have been the icing on the cake for one lucky Trellist, but the main takeaway was continuing to build a strong company culture.

 And the next Trello Together?
 The Sonoran Desert.
 Looks like a good dose of horseback riding and hiking.

 What about you?
-How can you use a quiz to engage staff, strengthen company culture, and make others feel more special?
+How can you use a quiz to engage staff, encourage team bonding, and make others feel more special?